TÃLÃ Gets Mystical in the Saharan Desert in Her New Video For "Alchemy"

 Did anyone initially try to stop you from doing it in Morocco?

-Yes, but I was really adamant I wanted to do it there.
+I was really adamant I wanted to do it there though.
 We did look at other locations, but me and Kate had our hearts set on going to Morocco.
 She had never been at all, and I’d never been to the Merzouga desert.
 So, for all of us it was going to be a new experience.

 How has the writing of this forthcoming EP been?